theinnbox/theinnbox.github.io/_posts/2018-09-23-best-places-to-stay-upstate-new-york.markdown

 <p class="pb3" style="max-width: 650px; margin: auto;">If I were still living in New York, I'd probably be planning an escape upstate right about now.
 With no work holidays between Labor Day and Thanksgiving (depending on how your employer feels about Indigenous Peoples' Day and Veterans Day), I usually need a little weekend trip somewhere in between to tide me over until the holiday season is in full swing. </p>

 <p class="pb3" style="max-width: 650px; margin: auto;">Plus, if you asked me, I'd tell you that I think upstate New York is where some of the most <i>exciting</i> things are happening in the American lodging and hospitality game right now.
-What was once a landscape dominated by grandeur ski and lakeside resorts for wealthily families has now been balanced by stripped down farmhouses, resuscitated motels, and cozy cabins catered to couples and groups of friends.
+What was once a landscape dominated by grandeur ski and lakeside resorts for wealthy families has now been balanced by stripped down farmhouses, resuscitated motels, and cozy cabins catered to couples and groups of friends.
 So even if you're not based near New York, maybe the next time you hit up the big apple, you can make a detour to go apple picking instead (Ha!
 See what I did there?).</p>

 <p class="pb4-ns pb3" style="max-width: 650px; margin: auto;">Below are my top choices for places to stay all across upstate New York.</p>